 As you have seen from the stats provided, things change.
 Not everything but certainly some things.
 We learned that there were differences between the UK and Ireland, even if slight, in the top 4 probiotic brands as indicated by the survey participants.

 More importantly, we learned that there were differences in brand awareness between different age groups and education levels.
-Now, if we were any of these 4 companies, we would have learned one important thing: Don’t take your target audience for granted.
+Now, if we were any of these 4 companies, we would have learned one important thing: don’t take your target audience for granted.
 Find out exactly who they are and what they think of your brand.
 Make marketing campaigns appealing to them.
 Plus, don’t take anything for granted you have solid proof.
 Your target audience may not be who they seem or there might be additional audiences to target lurking among the data available via brand analytics.

 It is a matter of gathering the right, and most useful, information.
 For instance, we also asked respondents “How are you most likely to find out about new brands, products, or services?”
 The top response at 49% was that respondents discover new brands via their friends and family.
 Interesting, especially in combination with other information.
-Now, we didn’t do it for this study but with the brand analytics data, it would have been possible to identify which audience personas (for example, young mothers from London or highly-educated males from Dublin) were the top customers for each brand.
-If we were one of the brands ourselves, we could have then used this data to devise a marketing plan that nurtures these top customers and encourages word-of-mouth recommendations.

 The same connections can be made with the second and third answers in the market awareness question.
 A TV campaign could target 43% of respondents who indicated they learn about new brands from TV ads.
 And 38% of respondents who learn about new brands from a Google search?
 A well-planned SEO strategy should do the trick.

 Another untapped audience is those people who have undiagnosed stomach, gut, and digestive problems or those who have problems they consider too embarrassing to get help with (e.g. flatulence).
 Why not create a TV or SEO campaign targeting these people?
 It may sound a bit risky but sometimes risks are worth taking.
-Plus, you can also gather your own brand analytics data to discover if these new activities are making a positive impact on your brand.
+Plus, you can also gather your own brand tracking data to discover if these new activities are making a positive impact on your brand.

 The results shown in this post are from a survey conducted by Latana during February 2019 across the internet connected population in the UK and Ireland.
 The total sample size is n=2053 and a Multilevel Regression Poststratification (MRP) model was used to obtain representative results.